rhysd/unite-redpen.vim/README.md

 vim-redpen
 ==========

-This is a Vim integration of [redpen](https://github.com/redpen-cc/redpen) for proof reading.
+This is a Vim integration of [redpen](https://github.com/redpen-cc/redpen) for proof reading.  [redpen](https://github.com/redpen-cc/redpen) is available for Markdown, AsciiDoc, Textile and LaTeX.

 **Under construction**